How would you send one hundred wedding invitations? - Keep your Product Backlog lean. Michał Piotrkowski

 Take a look at these two figures below.
 These are screenshots of a cumulative flow diagram from two projects I have been participating in.
 The green area represents work that has been done, the greyish-blue one represents the remaining scope of the backlog.

 The “Big” backlog

 The “Lean” backlog

-In the first project we experienced a lot of story reprioritization that postponed already delayed stories which effectively resulted in something what we called “user story graveyard”.
+In the first project, we experienced a lot of story reprioritization that postponed already delayed stories which effectively resulted in something that we called “user story graveyard”.
 We were reluctant to remove them entirely due to the effort we had put into creating them in the first place.
 Description of stories changed frequently and it was difficult to track all the important details in the avalanche of notifications.
 Effectively we spent a fair share of our time on “managing the backlog”.

 When we were developing StoryHub.io (second screenshot) we tried to keep the backlog lean.
 We put detailed descriptions into the stories only if we were sure they would be implemented soon.
 Each story had its lifecycle.
 Usually, it started as a somewhat blurry and generic placeholder for a bigger epic.
 Over time it evolved into (usually multiple) more specific stories which ended up as a concrete, actionable tasks.
 We avoided any more detailed descriptions until the last phase.

 This approach is commonly known as Just-in-Time requirements.
-Figure below shows a sample diagram that depicts this approach.
+The figure below shows a sample diagram that depicts this approach.
 Notice how at any point in time backlog remains small in the context of the number of stories.
 This results in a much lower overhead in the backlog management and also introduces better visibility (you can always fit the backlog on one screen) and higher predictability.

 Backlog evolution with Just-in-Time requirements

 Too many stories in your backlog may hurt your performance.
-As in presented Envelope Stuffing Paradox, trying to analyze and define everything upfront will likely lead to longer development time, as well as, more rework and waste.
+As in presented Envelope Stuffing Paradox, trying to analyze and define everything up front will likely lead to longer development time, as well as, more rework and waste.